Landixbtw/websocket/README.md

 ### The Websocket Client

-- The users can connect to the websocket server and send and receive messages in realtime
+- The users can connect to the websocket server and send and receive messages